Our Lab Members

 Principal Investigator

 Franki Kung (PhD, University of Waterloo, Canada) is an Associate Professor at the Department of Psychological Sciences at Purdue University.
-His research focuses on conflict management, often through the lens of lay beliefs that unpacks how the assumptions or perceptions people hold affect their experience and ability to resolve conflicts, as well as their community.
+His research focuses on conflict management, often through the lens of lay beliefs that unpacks how the assumptions and perceptions people hold affect their ability to self-regulate in pursuit of conflict resolution and community thriving.
 Dr. Kung is trained in both industrial-organizational and social psychology.
 His work has employed diverse and mixed methods (e.g., experimental, qualitative, longitudinal).

 Email: fkung@purdue.edu | CV | Faculty Website